Why this exists

 The living archive of motherhood.

 There is a version of motherhood that gets documented — the milestones, the gratitude, the pivot to purpose.
-And then there is everything else.
+We celebrate those moments, and also the quiet, internal realizations we carry that haven't always had a place to be held.
+Until now.

 You will recognize yourself here.